How to Fix Common Paper Shredder Problems?

 Tips from manufactures:

-- Amazon Basics: Shredder Troubleshooting FAQ – We recommend this document again if you want to find out more about the common reasons why your shredder may not power on or work at all, including a shut down for thermal protection.
+- Amazon Basics: Shredder Troubleshooting FAQ – We recommend this document again if you want to find out more about common reasons for why your shredder may not power on or work at all, including a shut down for thermal protection.

 How to Prevent Overheating: